In California, as in most other states, passing property from a deceased’s small estate to beneficiaries requires special procedures.

 - Several other types of property, including certain vehicles and motorhomes.

 Life insurance benefits paid directly to beneficiaries and heirs are also not included in the calculations.
-However, if the benefits are paid to the estate, they can count toward the $150,000.
-One must also attach the following documents to an affidavit before presenting it to a bank or other institution holding the property:
+However benefits paid to the estate can count toward the $166,250.

 - Proof of the identity of the person seeking the property transfer;

-- Completion of the required court form
+- Completion of the required court form; and

-Use A People’s Choice to Help Settle Your Estate Using a California Small Estate Probate Affidavit Process
+Use A People’s Choice to Help Settle Your Estate

 If you or an heir need more information about California probate and the various California simplified probate procedures that are available, please feel free to call our office.
-The process can be started through our convenient online system, over the phone or in person.
+The process can be started through our convenient online system, over the phone, or in person.